779 Comments

 JudyC's avatar

 It’s always been hit or miss.
-I’ve have them both taken and not taken at the same airport 3 days apart.
+I’ve had them both taken, and not taken, at the same airport 3 days apart.

 Richard Whitney's avatar